Chomsky’s program for linguistics

 Consider, for example, the seminal article by Hale & Keyser (1993) in which they demonstrated (though not in the mathematical sense!) that the argument structure of verbal predicates is actually an ordinary syntactic structure.
 What is relevant now is that thanks to this hypothesis we can predict why there are certain verbs but not others, and why they mean what they mean but not something else (thus, we bottle the wine, in the sense that we put the wine in bottles, but we do not, with the same sense, wine the bottles).
 In fact, Hale & Keyser ask a pertinent semantic question (‘why are there so few semantic roles?’), and offer an interesting syntactic response (‘because semantic roles are actually syntactic relations’).

 Indeed, even the most detailed studies in this regard tend to agree that languages use a very small number of semantic roles (agent, experimenter, theme, location, etc.), a number that tends to oscillate between two in the most restrictive theories to a dozen in the most extensive.
 Most of the approaches available in the1990s tended to propose a hierarchically ordered list of such roles and did not ask relevant questions such as: Why are there so few semantic roles?
 Why do they tend to be the same in all languages?
 Why are they ordered hierarchically (in the sense that it does not happen that a verb has a patient as a subject and an agent as a direct object)?
-Why do the same semantic roles tend to appear in the same positions (agents as subjects, subjects as objects, etc.)?
+Why do the same semantic roles tend to appear in the same positions (agents as subjects, themes as objects, etc.)?

 Since it does not seem to be a problem for the human mind to learn two dozen semantic roles, Hale & Keyser suggested that perhaps the answers have to do with syntax, and not with semantics.
 What is relevant in the context of our discussion is that the restrictive and predictable nature of semantic roles (which are part of the meaning of predicates) would actually be a consequence of the unambiguous and limited nature of syntactic relations.
 Thus, the cocktail that is produced, on the one hand, by the asymmetry of the binary and endocentric syntactic projections (in which, for example, the relation between head and complement is not reversible) and, on the other hand, by the fact that there is a very limited number of grammatical categories, leads Hale & Keyser to formulate a specific answer: semantic roles are not primitives of the theory but finite descriptive labels of restricted syntactic relations.
 In general, the analysis that current syntactic models offer of the complex syntactic structure that underlies seemingly simpler linguistic units such as words and morphemes themselves (once considered as authentic syntactic atoms and, therefore, units of the mysterious realm of semantics) is a clear instance of this process of reducing semantics to syntax.